-The Mindfulness Project is bringing mindfulness programmes to the workplace.
+The Mindfulness Project is bringing mindfulness programs to the workplace.
 Based in London, this not-for-profit aims to spread the power of meditation to a much wider audience.
-According to research, mindfulness provides a myriad of benefits for employees at work: examples include improved focus, maintaining lower stress levels and improved listening skills.
+According to research, mindfulness provides a myriad of benefits for employees at work: examples include improved focus, maintaining lower stress levels, and improved listening skills.

-That's not really a stat that can be ignored, but of course it's easier said than done, People in cities will often find that green space is limited, and convincing children to step away from social media can be a challenge.
+That's not really a stat that can be ignored, but of course, it's easier said than done, People in cities will often find that green space is limited, and convincing children to step away from social media can be a challenge.
 But as we said, it's an impossible statistic to ignore - check out these tips on how to get your kids outside and whether it's for your children, or for yourself, see if any resonate with you.

 Sometimes you hear about a new idea or initiative, and it gives you goosebumps because it's so good.
-This is one of those.... an Oxford hip hop group have set out to tackle mental health issues in boys and men.
+This is one of those.... an Oxford hip hop group has set out to tackle mental health issues in boys and men.
 The group is called Body Politic, and the show, Father Figurine, wants to bash down those stigmas that men shouldn't be talking about their thoughts and feelings.
 But it's doing it in such an original and inspiring way, through the channels of spoken poetry and hip-hop dance.

 Launched at the end of last year, it's worth giving The Naked Professors podcast a listen - we were hooked in straight away by the two incredibly engaging presenters.
-Stripping down perceptions of mental health, these guys are having difficult conversations in a sincere and light hearted way: it's a really enjoyable yet thought provoking listen.
+Stripping down perceptions of mental health, these guys are having difficult conversations in a sincere and light-hearted way: it's a really enjoyable yet thought-provoking listen.
 With new guests each week, there are plenty of tips and advice to give you food for thought and we think it's encouraging to hear people being so open and honest about previously taboo subjects.

 Have you read anything about this recently?
 It's been a bit of a trending topic, the notion that gardening can help with mental health.
-It harps back to that idea of getting out into nature reaps many positives benefits for not only your body but also your mind.
+It harks back to that idea of getting out into nature reaps many positives benefits for not only your body but also your mind.